If you are looking for a burial insurance policy, you came to the right place!

-These are most common for final expense.
+These are most common for final expenses.
 It will be more expensive, but it may be the only option for coverage for some people that can’t get accepted with other sorts of plans.
 On the other hand, a level benefit plan is a bit more strict about who they allow.

 Here’s a list of standard questions about burial life insurance for final expense:

-- How Much Burial Life Insurance should I Get?
+How Much Burial Life Insurance Should I get?

 - Usually, the max amount of coverage is $50,000, though that are some companies that go as high as $100,000.